 Two questions at this point lingered around the Middleweight Champion, 1) What can’t Marvelous Marvin Hagler do? and 2) Who could possibly beat him? given his seemingly indestructible nature.
-His next fight, and 12th World Title defense was to be against former Junior-Middleweight Champion and devastating puncher 🇺🇬John Mugabi, who had knocked out all 26 fighters that he had faced.
+His next fight, and 12th World Title defense was to be against former Junior-Middleweight Champ and devastating puncher 🇺🇬John “The Beast” Mugabi, who had knocked out all 26 fighters that he had faced.
 This was one of Hagler’s most exciting fights in his career, and he fought toe to toe with Mugabi throughout the fight.
 This fight was the first sign of some 📉gradual decline from the super-Champion, as his handspeed seemed a little slow, and his reflexes were a little lethargic, as he was getting hit with shots that we weren’t accustomed to seeing him get hit with.
 This was a man’s fight, as they left much of what they had in the ring.
 Mugabi for much of the fight loaded up with every shot and walked Hagler down, trying to take him out, while Marvin was applying the mental pressure from mid-range and relying on his mastery of timing and distance.
 Hagler hurt Mugabi bad through attrition in the 6th round, though Mubabi fought through it, trading blows with the Middleweight Champion.
 John “The Beast” Mugabi hit Hagler with every type of power shot he could, but Hagler was indestructible, and wouldn’t allow himself to be hurt by any of them.
 Hagler stepped up his pace, and Mugabi eventually fell in the 11th round by KO via spectacular finish by Marvin to put him away.
-Mugabi was never the since this fight, and Hagler had put a 12th Title defense up for his 👑Undisputed/Lineal Middleweight Crown.
+Mugabi was never the same since this fight, and Hagler had successfully put a 12th Title defense up for his 👑Undisputed/Lineal Middleweight Crown.

-BATTLE FOR FIGHTER OF THE DECADE🎥 – After years, upon years of speculation, retirements, and dangling the carrot in front of the mule (the mule being Hagler), the legendary ♛🥇🇺🇸Sugar Ray Leonard decided to come back to the ring after being 3 years removed from the ring due to complications of his eye injury.
+BATTLE FOR FIGHTER OF THE DECADE🎥 – After years, upon years of speculation, retirements, taunts, and dangling the carrot in front of the mule (the mule being Hagler), legendary Hall-of-Famer ♛🥇🇺🇸Sugar Ray Leonard decided to come back to the ring after being 3 years removed from the ring due to complications of his eye injury.
 Ray had analyzed Hagler while he was sitting ringside at Hagler’s fight with John Mugabi and noted that Hagler was beginning to slow down a bit, so considering the circumstances, with Hagler’s invincibility starting to fade a little bit, and with Ray’s inactivity, he decided that the time was right to fight the man known as Marvelous.
 There was a lot riding on the table for this one, with Hagler’s LINEAL claims, his RING/WBC Middleweight Titles up for grabs, and with bragging rights of the greatest fighter of the 1980’s added to the pot for the winner of this mega match-up.
 The WBA Middleweight title was stripped from Hagler for bypassing his assignment with 🇬🇧Herol Graham to fight Leonard, and the IBF decided not to sanction this fight, but all in all, we knew that this coming match-up had historical & Undisputed implications attached to it, regardless of what hardware was being defended.
 Who would prevail? the answers came on April 6th, 1987, but some questions followed the bout.

 As the opening bell rang, Hagler decided to start the fight right-handed and did so for the first couple of rounds.
 Many people, frustrated with this tactic would often ask “Why did he do that?” the simple answer is that Hagler typically did it in the majority of his fights to get a gauge of his opponents tactics before he turns around in stances to take advantage of the info he picked up.
 That seems to have been lost in translation throughout the years in the realm of logic…but the real reason why people raised their eyebrows to that in the first place was that this was the very first time in Hagler’s career that it 🚫didn’t result as an effective move, or gave him any advantages, as Ray came out sharp, peppering the jab and using the big 21×21 foot ring that he successfully negotiated for, using his superior footwork and keeping Marvin out of arms length.
 Hagler would look to find ways to get closer to Ray after a methodical start, slide stepping and jabbing his way in until he found his comfortable range around the 4th round, and that’s where the mega-fight really began to 📈take off and turn into the classic that it ended up being.